 In a previous article, we provide a comprehensive overview of WordPress Themes.

-- best responsive themes for WordPress
+- best free themes for WordPress

 WordPress.com vs WordPress.org Themes